Frequently asked questions

 How can my enterprise/organisation get involved?

-Easy - if you’re interested in hosting a young expert or sending a young expert on an assignment, get in touch with us.
+Easy - if you’re interested in hosting a young expert for an internship or send a young expert from your business, get in touch with us.
 Together, we can explore the options available.

 Getting in touch